Ani9893/Python_Project/README.md

               Lists support various operations such as indexing, slicing, appending, and removing elements.
               You can access elements using indices, where the first element has an index of 0.
-                  Lists can be manipulated using built-in methods like :- append(), extend(), insert(), remove(), pop().
+                  Lists can be manipulated using built-in methods using like :- append(), extend(), insert(), remove(), pop().